Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Lots of food waste, especially fruit and veg that just doesn’t look ideal
+This was tricky as we couldn't leave the school so we could only talk about what we already knew.

 Helpful Report

-What are three words that describe the activities in this kit?
-Interesting informative interactive
+What are three words that describe the activities in this kit? engaging, thought-provoking

 How effective was the resource in fostering critical thinking about food waste issues?